arungudelli/angularjswiki/content/en/pipes/CustomPipe/index.md

 ## Angular Custom pipe with variable number of arguments.

-In the above examples, we are passing fixed number of arguments to the pipe.

-Instead of that we can create a pipe which can accepts variable number of arguments by using rest parameter.
+We can create a pipe which can accepts variable number of arguments by using rest parameter.

 ```
 import { Pipe, PipeTransform } from '@angular/core';